TT-392/ICE40-fpga-vga-conways-game-of-life./README.md

 There still needs to be some work done to make the edges work correctly.

 ## building
-To build the project, make sure you have the icestorm toolchain installed and run make, or run make upload to make and upload to the fpga.
+To build the project, make sure you have the icestorm toolchain installed and run `make`, or run `make upload` to make and upload to the fpga.